iluwatar/java-design-patterns/private-class-data/README.md

 ---

 ## Intent
 Private Class Data design pattern seeks to reduce exposure of attributes by limiting their visibility.
 It reduces the number of class attributes by encapsulating them in single Data object.

 ## Explanation

 Real world example

 > Imagine you are cooking a stew for your family for dinner.
-You want to prevent your family members from consuming the stew by tasting it while you are cooking, otherwise there will be no more stew for dinner later.
+You want to prevent your family members
+> from consuming the stew by tasting it while you are cooking, otherwise there will be no more stew
+> for dinner later.

 In plain words

-> Private class data pattern prevent manipulation of data that is meant to be immutable by separating the data from methods that use it into a class that maintains the data state.
+> Private class data pattern prevents manipulation of data that is meant to be immutable by
+> separating the data from the methods that use it into a class that maintains the data state.

 Wikipedia says

-> Private class data is a design pattern in computer programming used to encapsulate class attributes and their manipulation.
+> Private class data is a design pattern in computer programming used to encapsulate class
+> attributes and their manipulation.

 **Programmatic Example**

 Taking our stew example from above.
 First we have a `Stew` class where its data is not protected by private class data, making the stew's ingredient mutable to class methods.

 ```
 public class Stew {